The roughness exponent and its model-free estimation: Abstract

 \section{Abstract}

-We say that a continuous real-valued function $x$ admits the Hurst roughness exponent $H$ if the $p^{\text{th}}$ variation of $x$ converges to zero if $p>1/H$ and to infinity if $p<1/H$.
-For the sample paths of many stochastic processes, such as fractional Brownian motion, the Hurst roughness exponent exists and equals the standard Hurst parameter.
-In our main result, we provide a mild condition on the Faber--Schauder coefficients of $x$ under which the Hurst roughness exponent exists and is given as the limit of the classical Gladyshev estimates $\wh H_n(x)$.
-This result can be viewed as a strong consistency result for the Gladyshev estimators in an entirely model-free setting, because no assumption whatsoever is made on the possible dynamics of the function $x$.
-Nonetheless, our proof is probabilistic and relies on a martingale that is hidden in the Faber--Schauder expansion of $x$.
-Since the Gladyshev estimators are not scale-invariant, we construct several scale-invariant estimators that are derived from the sequence $(\wh H_n)_{n\in\bN}$.
-We also discuss how a dynamic change in the Hurst roughness parameter of a time series can be detected.
-Our results are illustrated by means of high-frequency financial time series.
+Motivated by pathwise stochastic calculus, we say that a continuous real-valued function $x$ admits the roughness exponent $R$ if the $p^{\text{th}}$ variation of $x$ converges to zero for $p>1/R$ and to infinity for $p<1/R$.
+In our main result, we provide a mild condition on the Faber--Schauder coefficients of $x$ under which the roughness exponent exists and is given as the limit of the classical Gladyshev estimates $\wh R_n(x)$.
+This result can be viewed as a strong consistency result for the Gladyshev estimators in an entirely model-free setting, because it works strictly trajectory-wise and requires no probabilistic assumptions.
+Nonetheless, our proof is probabilistic and relies on a martingale hidden in the Faber--Schauder expansion of $x$.
+We show that the condition of our main result is satisfied for the typical sample paths of fractional Brownian motion with drift, and we provide almost-sure convergence rates for the corresponding Gladyshev estimates.
+We also discuss the connections between the roughness exponent and the related concepts of Besov regularity and weighted quadratic variation.
+Since the Gladyshev estimators are not scale-invariant, we construct several scale-invariant estimators.
+Finally, we extend our results to the case in which the $p^{\text{th}}$ variation of $x$ is defined over a sequence of unequally spaced partitions.